lcpz/lfb-datasets/README.md

 - [LFB Fleet List](https://data.london.gov.uk/dataset/london-fire-brigade---fleet-list)
 - [LFB Letter FOIA4310.1](https://www.london-fire.gov.uk/media/3916/foia43101.pdf)

-The data considered is dated from 1 January 2009 to 31 December 2020.
+The data considered is dated from 1 January 2009 to 30 November 2020.
 The fleet list is updated as of October 2019.

 The locations of the stations have been retrieved in December 2020 from [Google